kkufieta/CarND-Vehicle-Detection/writeup_template.md

 ####2.
 Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

+I used Udacities idea to calculate a heatmap and create bounding boxes using `label` from the `scipy.ndimage.measurements` library (Lines 656-706).

-As I was scanning all images for car detections, I made a list of all the boxes that had a positive result.
-From all those boxes, I created a heatmap, and thresholded it with a value of 2, which means that at least 2 boxes had to overlap for them to be a positive finding.
+As I'm scanning all images for cars, I make a list of all the boxes that have a car detected.
+From those boxes, I create a heatmap and threshold the heaptmap with a certain value.
+All this is implemented in the function `pipeline` (Lines 722-791).

-I returned the thresholded heatmap for each image in the video and kept a record of heatmaps from the past 12 frames.
-In order to do that efficiently, I kept a rolling list of 12 heatmaps, and a sum of the past 12 heatmaps, that I used for car detection.
+Next, while processing the video, I keep a rolling list and a sum of the past 12 heatmaps.
 I updated both the list and the sum with every new frame.

-I thresholded the heatmap sum with 12, which filtered out sporadic false positives, and kept the more reliable position detection of cars within the video.
-I constructed bounding boxes to cover the area of each blob detected.
+This is implemented in the function `car_finding` (Lines 817-816).
+The sum of heatmaps is thresholded by the number of saved frames (here: 12).
+The bounding boxes are calculated based on the averaged sum of heatmaps from the last 12 frames.

+This method filters out false positives. and keeps cars detected.

 ### Here are the six test images and their corresponding heatmaps: